yafrenkel/SigmaHouse/README.md

 2. Plug in the board.
 In Thonny: **Tools → Options → Interpreter →
    MicroPython (ESP32)**, and pick the board's serial port.
-   - **Fresh board?** The same dialog has **"Install or update MicroPython"** — use it to download and flash the latest `ESP32_GENERIC` firmware.
+   - **Fresh board?** The same dialog has **"Install or update MicroPython"** — use it to download and flash the latest `ESP32_GENERIC` firmware: follow **tutorial/day3.html** detailed instructions
    - **No port shows up?** You probably need the USB-serial driver for your board:
      **CH340** (`CH341SER`) or **CP210x** — install it, then replug.
 3. Make your own secrets file: copy